A Designer’s Guide to Hiring the Perfect Pattern Maker

-If your collection consists of one-of-a-kind, high-end couture pieces, you need someone who is highly trained in traditional pattern making and drafting for haute couture specifically.
+If your collection consists of one-of-a-kind, high-end couture pieces, you need someone highly trained in traditional pattern making and drafting for haute couture specifically.
 This means that they’ll have extensive experience with structured tailoring, ruching, working with unusual fabrics, and creating unique silhouettes.

 Experience and Education Are Everything

 When it comes to choosing a pattern maker, experience and education are crucial.
-Pattern making is a precise art for apparel design and it takes years of practice and applied experience.
+Pattern making is a precise art for apparel design, and it takes years of practice and applied experience.

 For pattern makers, education comes in the form of both experience and formal schooling.
 While degrees are a great asset, applied experience is more important.
 Here are some questions you should always ask before hiring a pattern maker: